Blacklisted By Google: How to Remove Website from Google Blacklist – WordPress, Magento, Prestashop, OpenCart, Drupal

-Small businesses are the worst hit in these cases.
-Because at times unable to keep a dedicated cyber response team.
+Small businesses, in particular are the worst hit in these cases as they are mostly unable to keep a dedicated cyber response team.
 Still, a lot of precautionary measures can be taken.
 Also, don’t worry Google blacklist removal is possible!

 Causes for Getting Blacklisted by Google

 Blacklisting by Google for malware is done when Google suspects that your website is being used to spread malware.
 Your hacked pages might be automatically downloading malware when visited.
 Which, conveys the fact that your website might be the target of a pervasive malware campaign.
 Therefore, to keep users safe, their browsers might display some warnings.
 Typically, it is a red screen with some warning using the keyword ‘malware’.